PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

     [*Leaderboard rank* #footnote[In case of teams solving an equal number of challenges, the faster teams rank higher on the leaderboard.]], ..csv("tables/ai_team_standings_AI_vs_Humans_CTF.csv").flatten().slice(3), ),
-  caption: [AI agents standings.  #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723]], ) <ai_vs_hum_standings>
+  caption: [AI agents standings for _AI vs. Humans_ #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723.]],
+  placement: auto,
+) <ai_vs_hum_standings>

+The first event in our series was the _AI vs. Humans_ CTF, organized in collaboration with Hack The Box on 14-16 March 2025 #footnote[https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
+].
+This event was the first to publicly pit fully autonomous AI agents against experienced human teams in real-time, offering 20 cybersecurity challenges over 48 hours.
+We offered a prize pool of 7500\$ to incentivize participation and effort.

+For the pilot event, we wanted to make it as easy as possible for the AI teams to compete.
+To that end, we used cryptography and reverse engineering challenges which could be completed locally, without the need for dynamic interactions with external machines.

+We calibrated the challenge difficulty based on preliminary evaluations of our React&Plan agent #cite(<turtayev2024hackingctfsplainagents>) on older Hack The Box-style tasks such that the AI could solve \~50% of tasks.

+See @agent_designs[Appendix] for the submitted agents' designs.
+All event performance data is available at https://github.com/palisaderesearch/ai-vs-humans-ctf-report.

+== Absolute standings

 Overall 403 teams registered for the event, of which 158 solved at least 1 challenge: 152 human teams and 6 AI teams.
-The _Palisade Research_ team ran 2 AI agents during this event: an adaptation of Claude Code for CTFs and a React&Plan agent.
+The Palisade Research team ran 2 AI agents during this event: a Claude Code adapted CTFs and a React&Plan agent.

 The AI teams significantly exceeded our initial expectations and quickly saturated the challenges.
-The best AI team achieved top-13% performance/* among teams that solved at least 1 challenge*/, and four out of seven agents completed 19/20 challenges (@ai_vs_hum_standings).
+The best AI team achieved top-5% performance (top-13% among teams solving at least one challenge), and most AI teams outperformed most humans (@ai_vs_hum_progression_all).
+Four out of seven agents completed 19/20 challenges.
 This highlights the power of crowdsourcing.

 == Speed

 #figure(
+  image("plots/team_progression_AI_vs_Humans_CTF_aligned_top7_ai_top151_human.svg", width: 100%),
+  caption: [Challenges solved over time for all teams, _AI vs. Humans_ CTF],
+  placement: top,
+) <ai_vs_hum_progression_all>

+#figure(
   image("plots/team_progression_AI_vs_Humans_CTF_aligned.svg", width: 100%),
-  caption: [Number of challenges solved over time for the _AI vs Humans_ CTF (top teams)], ) <ai_vs_hum_progression>
+  caption: [Challenges solved over time for top teams, _AI vs. Humans_ CTF],
+  placement: top,
+) <ai_vs_hum_progression>

 One of the core advantages AIs typically hold over humans is speed.
-As shown in @ai_vs_hum_progression, AI teams performed on par with top human teams in both speed across almost all tasks.
+As shown in @ai_vs_hum_progression, AI teams performed on par with top multi-human teams.

-We were impressed the humans could match AI speeds, and reached out to the top human teams for comments.
+We were impressed the humans could match AI speeds, and reached out to the human teams for comments.
 Participants attributed their ability to solve the challenges quickly to their extensive experience as professional CTF players, noting that they were familiar with the standard techniques commonly used to solve such problems.
 One participant, for example, said that he was "playing on a couple of internationally-ranked teams with years of experience".

 // TODO: add appendix showcasing "average human team speed" to highlight the exceptionalism of the top teams

+\
 = _Cyber Apocalypse _

-On 21–26 March 2025 we hosted an AI track at _Cyber Apocalypse_ #footnote[https://www.hackthebox.com/events/cyber-apocalypse-2025], an annual _Hack The Box_ competition that attracts a large number of human participants and offers a diverse set of challenges. #tododmv[How many?] human teams registered for the event, and 3994 solved at least one challenge.
+On 21–26 March 2025 we hosted an AI track at _Cyber Apocalypse_ #footnote[https://www.hackthebox.com/events/cyber-apocalypse-2025], an annual Hack The Box competition that attracts a large number of human participants and offers a diverse set of challenges.
+8129 human teams (18369 players) registered for the event, and 3994 teams solved at least one challenge.

 We invited the AI teams from the _AI vs. Humans_ CTF event to participate in this competition to evaluate their performance in a different environment.
 Ultimately, two AI teams took part, collectively deploying four AI agents.
-The best AI agent achieved top-21% performance among teams that solved at least one challenge (@ca_standings).
+The best AI agent achieved top-10% performance (top-21% among teams solving at least one challenge, @ca_standings).

 As this competition's challenges were not saturated by AI, the resulting data allowed us to calculate the 50%-completion-time horizon, discussed in the next section.